Sunday, 22 July 2012

 When I got back, the waiter was packing up the chairs around Keith.
 I swallowed my rosé and we moved to a bench near the fountain to wait for the pills to do their work.
 They were strong pills but it took a good while.

-We had menus of three-courses for €16.
+We had the menu of three-courses for €16.
 To begin, we had a Caesar salad and a salade auvergnate (with blue cheese and walnuts).

 Meanwhile we talked about what we should do next, given the state of Keith’s leg.
 Various crazy ideas came and went before we thought of the most obvious one – calling a halt to the whole walk.
 Although I had suggested it earlier, Keith had never really considered it until that moment.